sergiofgonzalez/nodejs-in-action/chapter19-aws/06-aws-security-iam-sg-vpcs/README.md

 | AS IAM is a global service, the `{region}` part of the ARN is empty. |

-Now that you know how to describe specific resources, you can write policies that allow specific actions on specific resources:
+Now that you know how to describe specific resources, you can write policies that allow specific actions on specific resources.

+A user/resource granted with the following policy will be allowed to execute the termination of the instance with ID `i-06d4262a0fd80193f` defined in the `us-east-1` region of the `123456789012` account.

 ```json
 {